apache/flink-kubernetes-operator/README.md

 ### Watching only specific namespaces

 The operator supports watching a specific list of namespaces for FlinkDeployment resources.
 You can enable it by setting the `--set watchNamespaces={flink-test}` parameter.
+When this is enabled role-based access control is only created specifically for these namespaces for the operator and the jobmanagers, otherwise it defaults to cluster scope.

 ## User Guide
 ### Create a new Flink deployment